Atayrell/Atayrell/README.md

 # Hi there, I'm Vadim 👋

-> Full-Stack Developer specializing in modern web technologies with a focus on React, Redux, and enterprise-grade applications
-🎯 _Building performant, maintainable web apps that balance UX and architecture._
+> Front End Developer specializing in modern web technologies with a focus on React, Redux, and enterprise-grade applications 🎯 _Building performant, maintainable web apps that balance UX and architecture._

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?logo=linkedin)](https://linkedin.com/in/vadim-vorotintsev-148174390)